egage/EVMP/README.md

 ## Introduction

-This github repo contains code analyzing data collected as part of the elk-vegetation monitoring program from 2006-2018.
+This repository contains code for analyzing data from the Elk and Vegetation Monitoring Program collected from 2006-2018.

 The final product of the project will be an NPS Natural Resources Report detailing: